 When you hear authors talking about their marketing strategy, they aren’t referring to an intangible concept.
 It’s the marathon of goal-oriented, diversified, and often innovative tactics they are planning over the foreseeable future, collated into a document.

 As an author, how do you feel about the marketing side of the biz?
 Have you noticed any innovative marketing tactics for authors lately?
-I’d love to hear from readers.
-Chat me up in the comments.
+Chat with me in the comments.